solodev/aws/README.md

 </table>

 ## Case Studies
-We’re launching our partners to new worlds of digital success.
+We’re launching our partners to new galaxies of digital success.
 Read how in our mission case studies.
 [View all case studies...](https://www.solodev.com/resources/case-studies/)

 <img src="pages/images/Solodev_Git_Badges.jpg"/>

 ## Support
-Houston, we have no problems – because Solodev has your back at every step, with 24x7x365 U.S. based support.
-From our world-class HelpDesk, email support, phone access, or face-to-face training sessions, you've got the best team in the business to help your mission succeed.
+Houston, we have no problems… because Solodev has your back at every step, with 24x7x365 U.S. based human support.
+From our world-class HelpDesk, email support, phone access, or face-to-face training sessions, you’ve got the best team on the ground to get you to the stars.

 * Submit online support tickets
 * Access dedicated support team members who know your business
 * Benefit from in-depth product training from the Solodev Team

 <img src="pages/images/Solodev_Git_Support.jpg"/>
-© 2018 Solodev.
-All rights reserved.
+© ® 2018 Solodev.
+All rights reserved worldwide.
+And off planet.

 Errors or corrections?
 Email us at help@solodev.com.